ellienguyendev/wake-up-and-grow/README.md

 2. Navigate to `localhost:9999`

 ## Important
-**only application with US phone numbers. do not start with "1", it is included in code.**
+**only applicable with US phone numbers. do not start with "1", it is included in code.**